agntcy/dir-staging/README.md

 using SPIFFE X509 SVID tokens.

-To generate a SPIFFE SVID token for authenticating local Directory Client with the Directory Server, follow these steps:
+To generate a SPIFFE SVID token for authenticating local Directory Client with the Directory Server in the dev environment, follow these steps:

 1. Create a SPIFFE SVID for local Directory Client